chloehays-ch/539-Grad-Project-/README.md

 How do warbler and shorebird distributions vary across Rhode Island?

 ## Data Source
-Data were obtained from the eBird database using the rebird R package.
+Data was obtained from the eBird database using the rebird R package.
-Source: eBird, Cornell Lab of Ornithology
+- Source: eBird, Cornell Lab of Ornithology
-Observation Period: Recent sightings collected within the past year
+- Observation Period: Recent sightings collected within the past year
-Location: Rhode Island, USA
+- Location: Rhode Island, USA

 ## Methods
 This project was completed in RStudio using the following tools and packages: